xStarbound/xStarbound/doc/lua/player.md

 #### `String` player.getChatText()

 Gets any text currently in the chat box.
-Also see `interface.md`.
+Does *not* return `""` if the chat box isn't focussed but contains any text.
+Nearly identical to `chat.input` (see `interface.md`).

 ---

 #### `bool` player.chatHasFocus()

 Gets whether the chat box is focussed.
-Also see `interface.md`.

 ---